SC collegium recommends five HC judges for elevation to apex court | www.lokmattimes.com

 New Delhi, Dec 13 The Supreme Court collegium on Tuesday recommended the names of five high court judges for the elevation to the apex court.

 With this, the working strength of the apex court rose to 28 as against its sanctioned strength of 34.
-The Central Government on Sunday notified the appointment of Bombay High Court Chief Justice Datta as the judge of the top court.
+If the Central government approves the five names, the number of apex court judges would be increased to 33.

+However, out of the 28 apex court judges at present, nine are scheduled to retire in 2023.
+Justice Abdul Nazeer will retire on January 4.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app